-Sheldons' Sawmill of Ashford showcased a fine selection of cutting boards, and the like all winner on scratch ticke sold here!!
+Sheldons' Sawmill of Ashford showcased a fine selection of cutting boards, and the like all hand made for a variety of tastes.

 A selection of unique birdhouses by Eric's Aviaries of Dudley drew customers in to see the extent of his artistic style.

+LETTERS TO THE EDITOR

+Woodstock's budget is a challenge

+To the Editor: